CodeToExpress/daily-interview/day31/README.md

 # Interview Discussion Day 31 -- Today's Topic

-**Will you leave this job if some other company offers you a higher pay?**

 **✅ Tips while writing a follow-up email ✅**

 I seriously think that writing a followup mail is also a skill 🤩